wdporter/i-am-that-vuepress/64-whatever-pleases-you-keeps-you-back/readme.md

 **Questioner:**&ensp;I am a retired chartered accountant and my wife is engaged in social work for poor women.
 Our son is leaving for the United States and we came to see him off.
 We are Punjabis but we live in Delhi.
 We have a <span data-tippy-content="Spiritual teacher, preceptor.">guru</span> of the Radha-Soami faith and we value <span data-tippy-content="Association with the true and the wise people.">satsang</span> highly.
 We feel very fortunate to be brought here.
 We have met many holy people and we are glad to meet one more.

 **Maharaj:**&ensp;You have met many anchorites and ascetics, but a fully realised man conscious of his divinity (<span data-tippy-content="One’s own form, nature, character.">svarupa</span>) is hard to find.
 The saints and <span data-tippy-content="One who practices <em>yoga</em>.">yogi</span>s, by immense efforts and sacrifices, acquire many miraculous powers and can do much good in the way of helping people and inspiring faith, yet it does not make them perfect.
 It is not a way to reality, but merely an enrichment of the false.
 All effort leads to more effort: whatever was built up must be maintained, whatever was acquired must be protected against decay or loss.
 Whatever can be lost is not really one’s own: and what is not your own, of what use can it be to you?
 In my world nothing is pushed about — all happens by itself.
 All existence is in space and time, limited and temporary.
 He who experiences existence is also limited and temporary.
-I am not concerned either with ‘what exists’ or with ‘who exists’.
+I am not concerned either with “what exists” or with “who exists”.
 I take my stand beyond, where I am both and neither.

 The persons who, after much effort and penance, have fulfilled their ambitions and secured higher levels of experience and action are usually acutely conscious of their standing; they grade people into hierarchies ranging from the lowest non-achiever to the highest achiever.
 To me all are equal.
 Differences in appearance and expression are there, but they do not matter.
 Just as the shape of a gold ornament does not affect the gold, so does man’s essence remain unaffected.
 Where this sense of equality is lacking, it means that reality had not been touched.